Accelergy-Project/accelergy/README.md

    Accelergy accepts several optional flags:
    - ```-o``` : specifies the output directory.
 Default is current directory
    - ```-p``` : specified the precision of the caclulated ERTs and estimations.
 Default is 3.
+   - ```-verbose```: once set to 1, it allows Accelergy to output the interactions with the estimation plug-ins, including the primitive component information, the selected estimation plug-in name, and the estimated energy returned from the plug-in.
    - ```--enable_flattened_arch ```: once set to 1, it allows Accelergy to output an architecture summary in the output directory and check the validity of component names in the action counts file.
    The flattened architecture includes all the interpreted attribute values and classes for all the components